feddelegrand7/pivta/README.md

 ![](man/figures/pivexample5.gif)

-The results can also be saved into a JSON file called **report**.
+The results can also be saved into a JSON file.
 If you want to retrieve the results the next time that you open your Shiny app you can either upload it locally or store it remotely and provide a URL that points to the report (within the **report** argument of the `pivta()` function).

 Below an example of the usage of `pivta()` on Shiny: